KevinMenden/scaden/docs/installation.md

 ## Docker
 If you don't want to install Scaden at all, but rather use a Docker container, we provide that as well.
-You can pull the [Scaden docker container](https://hub.docker.com/r/kevinmenden/scaden) with the following command (from Dockerhub):
+For every release, we provide two version - one for CPU and one for GPU usage.
+To pull the CPU container, use this command:

+`docker pull ghcr.io/kevinmenden/scaden/scaden`

+For the GPU container:

-`docker pull kevinmenden/scaden`
+`docker pull ghcr.io/kevinmenden/scaden/scaden-gpu`

 ## Webtool (beta)
 We now also provide a webtool for you: